paldepind/paldepind.github.io/content/post/introducing-jabz.md

 structures maintains a size that can be obtained in constant time.
 Thus, for these data structures using the generalized `size` function incurs a prohibitively expensive overhead.
-In practice this means that our abstracted `size` function sadly isn't all too useful.
-But from the Fantasy Land specification we can't do better.
+In practice this means that our abstracted `size` function, sadly, isn't all too useful.
+But with the Fantasy Land specification we can't do better.

 {{% info %}}